Loading...

 Add Protein

-Incorporate a source of protein such as grilled chicken, tofu, or legumes like lentils or chickpeas alongside your meal.
-Protein helps stabilize blood sugar levels.
+Incorporate a source of protein, such as grilled chicken, tofu, or lentils, into your meal.
+Protein can help stabilize blood sugar levels.

 Stay Hydrated